cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/problem-first/practical.md

 #### Interactive ML Project Canvas

-The following blocks of code create and interactive Canvas we can use in our practical session
+The following blocks of code create an interactive Canvas we can use in our practical session.

 Run the code and then fill the form to populate the ML Project Canvas.
-The canvas will update in real-time as you type.
+Once you have filled out all the fields, click the "Generate Canvas" button to create a new SVG file with your content.

 We start by importing the relevant Python libraries.